Darkfrobozz/stainless_testing/README.md

 }
 ```

 A property of squaring is that the result is always non-negative.
 We can express this property as a **postcondition** using an `ensuring` clause at the end of the function definition.
 This clause specified a property that the function's result must satisfy.
-This property is written as a lambda that takes the result of the function as input and returns a boolean.
+This property is written as a lambda (anonymous function) that takes the result of the function as input and returns a boolean.

 ```scala
 def square(x: BigInt): BigInt = {